ChickenKorma/Track-Generator/README.md

 A mesh collider for the track is generated the same way, just without the need for the UV coordinates or normals, using a lower number of points to help performance.

 ### Terrain Mesh
 To create the terrain we generate a grid of points, drawing triangles between neighbouring points and setting UV coordinates as a percentage of the grid length, these coordinates are scaled up so that the texture will tile as this is a particularly large mesh.
-As mentioned before, we use the same perlin noise map to displace the z coordinates of the grid as we used for the track.
+As mentioned before, we use the same perlin noise map to displace the y coordinates of the grid as we used for the track.
 Again a mesh collider is then generated with less points.